AbsaOSS/pramen/README.md

 ```

 ### Sinks
 Sinks define a way data needs to be sent to a target system.
-Built-in sinks inclide:
+Built-in sinks include:
 - Kafka sink.
 - CSV in a local folder sink.
 - Command Line sink.